-[This article has made it’s way around the web.
+This article has made it’s way around the web.
 It’s been included in whole or in part, on many other sites & blogs like “Christians Tired of Being Misrepresented,” and “The Gay Christian Network” sub-site “Syncroblog For Sanity.”
-Since first posting it it 2010, it has went through various edits and updates.
-SO, if you’ve read it somewhere else, you may wish to re-read it here. - df]
+Since first posting it it 2010 (Really?
+Has it been that long?!?), it has went through various edits and updates.
+SO, if you’ve read it somewhere else, or if you haven’t read it for a long time, you may wish to re-read it.

 I pretty much always knew that I was gay.
 Later in life, due to my religious views at the time, I considered myself ex-gay.

 I never used to consider myself bisexual.
 Although, since there are varying degrees of bisexuality, I guess I could be classified as such.
 I’m OK with that.
 I certainly know I’m not “straight.”
 I know of some who would simply say I’m a gay man in a mixed-orientation marriage.
 That works, too.

 Whatever my sexuality, here’s what I do know: